EPFL-IC/ic-people-website/README.md

 <img src="img1.png" alt="drawing" width="500"/>

-4. At the top click on SFTP
+4. At the top select SFTP
 5. In the server field enter: ic-people-files.epfl.ch
 6. For the field username and password: use your GasparAccount.